Functions and powers of the entity

 Interests, if not disclosed, registered and managed properly, have the potential to lead to conflicts that could undermine decisions taken by a board and the confidence held by stakeholders and the public in the actions of the entity.
 Good governance requires that boards have robust arrangements in place to address perceived as well as actual conflicts.

 The existence of the interest is not, in itself, what causes the conflict.
-The key is to identify any overlap between the interests.
+The key is to identify any overlap or potential overlap between the interests.
 Also, appearances in this area can be equally as important as reality.
 It is often this risk of negative public perception that requires management.

 The test of whether a disclosed interest amounts to a conflict is whether the other interest creates an incentive to the person to act in a way that may not be in the best interests of the organisation.